Table of contents

 And if you do hit play?
 That starts a second timer: you usually get 48 hours to finish watching before the file locks up.

 So if you start an episode before bed and forget to finish it, it might already be gone by the time your next flight takes off.
-At this point, you need to remove Netflix DRM protection.
+In practice, the safest move is to plan around Netflix’s expiration windows—download closer to your trip, and try to finish started titles within the viewing window.

 If you thought you could download Netflix anywhere, on any device—sorry to disappoint.
 Not all devices can download Netflix videos.